The Commonwealth’s Regional Investment Framework

 This piece of apolitical work marries the principles of regional development with opportunity.
 It identifies South West characteristics, trends shaping our future, priority settings and the principles of regional development to highlight a range of interventions and proposals that would make our region an internationally-recognised region of excellence.

+Regional Australia is in the national psyche, but let us hang up the countryman’s Akubra and debunk the myth that cutting edge means doing business in the city.
 Instead, let us drive the narrative that progressive and innovative business can, and do, make their homes outside congested urban environs, employing skilled people who enjoy an enviable regional lifestyle.

 The European calendar has four seasons, while there are six Noongar seasons in Western Australia’s South West.
 The seasons reflect the weather, plants and food sources.